DennisMMugambi/uob-timetable-android/readme.md

 ## Features

-- Detailed information for each session including the unit, time, rooms and staff members
+- Detailed information for each session including the unit, time and rooms
 - Session hiding
 - Term dates
 - Offline support